ids-cv/Multi-Lingual-Visual-Grounding/French-data/README.md

 ## The format of the data

 Example:

 train\*\*0\*\*e\*\* [/EN#1/people deux jeunes hommes blancs] sont dehors près [/EN#4/scene de buissons] .

+This is the first line in the training set.
+As you can see, the two consecutive stars are the seperator.
+  * The first mark, a value among 'train'/'val'/'test', means this line is in which set.
+  * The second mark, a integer value, is the line position.
+  * The third mark, always 'e', you can ignore this.
+  * Finally, the noted French sentence.